djhshih/guidelines-genai-usage/README.md

 ### Writing

-- revising and polishing the language of a piece of writing
+- Revising and polishing the language of a piece of writing
-- drafting bureaucratic letters
+- Drafting bureaucratic letters
-- language translation
+- Language translation
-- critiquing your work
+- Critiquing your work

 ### Coding

-- helping with extraction of structured data from unstructured text
+- Helping with extraction of structured data from unstructured text
-- creating web page layout and design
+- Creating web page layout and design
-- writing a small block of code to do a specific, well-defined task, while supported by carefully designed unit tests
+- Writing a small block of code to do a specific, well-defined task, while supported by carefully designed unit tests
-- applying well-written programming APIs to perform a specific task, especially a well-documented Python or REST API
+- Applying well-written programming APIs to perform a specific task, especially a well-documented Python or REST API

 ### Best practices

-- remember that *you* are reponsible for *your* work
+- Remember that *you* are reponsible for *your* work
-- keep a draft of your work before polishing it with GenAI
+- Keep a draft of your work before polishing it with GenAI
-- fact check *everything* produced by GenAI, instead of selectively or randomly
+- Fact check *everything* produced by GenAI, instead of selectively or randomly
-- use the appropriate tone for the intended purpose of the writing; scientific writing should not read like casual writing
+- Use the appropriate tone for the intended purpose of the writing; scientific writing should not read like casual writing
-- avoid sounding like GenAI with the excessive use of em dashes
+- Avoid sounding like GenAI with the excessive use of em dashes

 ## Poor applications